 Today, the human race is involved in a new stage of history.
 Profound and rapid changes are spreading by degrees around the whole world.
 Triggered by the intelligence and creative energies of man, these changes recoil upon him, upon his decisions and desires, both individual and collective, and upon his manner of thinking and acting with respect to things and to people.
 Hence we can already speak of a true cultural and social transformation, one which has repercussions on man's religious life as well.

 These changes have affected women profoundly.
-They have desires they haven’t had before, because scientific developments and technological advancements have created new “opportunities.”
+Women have desires they haven’t had before, because scientific developments and technological advancements have created new opportunities.
 Some, of these opportunities have been explored and found to be detrimental rather than helpful, like, putting a career before children and the use of artificial birth control.
 Woman was created by God with a nature which creates a desire and want to have children.
 But, as the Council Fathers state, the “cultural and social transformations” has had “repercussions on man’s religious life as well” and so women responded to the feminist voice that said, “forget what your religion teaches, forget family life, go for the money and career.
 It is your turn to have what men have had.”
 Women who bring the struggle for a female priesthood to the Church and the culture are basing it on the desires of an earthly kingdom.
-It is a struggle that cannot progress, because it's premise arises from fallacy that arose from the culture.
+The feminist movement is a struggle that is regressive toward women rather than progressive because it removes religion from the discussion.

 On the other hand, growing numbers of people are abandoning religion in practice.
 Unlike former days, the denial of God or of religion, or the abandonment of them, are no longer unusual and individual occurrences.